 Sub-hourly pricing and service level agreements – Where the comparison can come to a head is in the smallest purchase unit possible.
 In the case of AWS, the partial instance hours you consume are billed as complete hours.
 On the other hand, Google charges in one-minute increments after you have crossed the minimum 10-minute mark for sub-hour billing.

-In availability terms, both Google and AWS offer agreements for 99.95% service.
+In availability terms, both Google cloud and AWS offer agreements for 99.95% service.
 But Google’s guarantee for availability has more teeth as Google calculates it by month, instead of per year as AWS does.
 Google also helps users cut costs through shared core machines.

 Storage – The largest instance that Google offers on demand, the n1-standard-8-dm, has 3.54 terabytes storage, 30GB memory and 8 virtual cores.
 A diskless option is also available in this size for a slightly lower price.